Florence weakens to depression; fearsome new stage begins as storm floods inland rivers

 "It's the first time we've ever had to move anything like this," Rose said.
 "If the river rises to the level they say it's going to, then this warehouse is going to be under water."

 On U.S. Route 401 nearby, rain rose in ditches and around unharvested tobacco crops along the road.
 Ponds had begun to overflow, and creeks passing under the highway churned with muddy, brown water.
-Further along the Cape Fear River, grass and trees lining the banks were partly submerged, still well below a highway bridge crossing it.
+Farther along the Cape Fear River, grass and trees lining the banks were partly submerged.

-"It's hard to believe it's going to get that high," says Elizabeth Machado, who came to the bridge to check on the river.

-Fayetteville's city officials, meanwhile, got help from the Nebraska Task Force One search and rescue team to evacuate some 140 residents of an assisted living facility in Fayetteville to a safer location at a church.
+Fayetteville's city officials, meanwhile, got help from the Nebraska Task Force One search and rescue team to evacuate 140 residents of an assisted-living facility in Fayetteville to a safer location at a church.

 On Saturday evening, Duke Energy said heavy rains caused a slope to collapse at a coal ash landfill at a closed power station outside Wilmington, North Carolina.
 Duke spokeswoman Paige Sheehan said about 2,000 cubic yards (1,530 cubic meters) of ash were displaced at the Sutton Plant and that contaminated storm water likely flowed into the plant's cooling pond.